Cooling centers open up to help with Central Valley heat, COVID-19 guidelines in place

-FRESNO, California (KSEE) – Cooling centers opened up on Wednesday afternoon to help with Central Valley heat, but with COVID-19 guidelines in place.
+FRESNO, California (KGPE) – Cooling centers opened up on Wednesday afternoon to help with Central Valley heat, but with COVID-19 guidelines in place.

 The cooling centers are open, but not everyone may be able to get in.